 Mark Volman

-Mark Randall Volman (born April 19, 1947) is an American vocalist, guitarist, and songwriter, best known as a founding member of the 1960s rock band The Turtles, and, along with his bandmate and friend Howard Kaylan, a member of the 1970s rock duo Flo & Eddie, where he used the pseudonym Flo (short for The Phlorescent Leech).
-Volman also became a stand-out figure upon joining Frank Zappa's band, The Mothers of Invention.
-With Kaylan's retirement in 2017, Volman is the last original member of the Turtles still performing with the band.
+Mark Randall Volman (April 19, 1947 – September 5, 2025) was an American vocalist, guitarist and songwriter who was best known as a founding member of the 1960s rock band the Turtles.
+With his bandmate and friend Howard Kaylan, he was a member of the 1970s rock duo Flo & Eddie, in which he used the pseudonym Flo (short for The Phlorescent Leech).
+Volman later joined Frank Zappa's band The Mothers of Invention.

 This article uses material from the Wikipedia article "Mark Volman", which is released under the Creative Commons Attribution-Share-Alike License 3.0.